Populist podcasters love RFK, Jr., and he took the same left-right turn toward Trump as they did

 Left-to-right pipeline

 Trust in a range of U.S. institutions is at historical lows.
-Americans on both the right and the left are skeptical of power and crave radical change.
+Americans on both the right and the left are skeptical of power.
+As the 2024 election results showed, they crave radical change.

-Alternative media hosts tap into this desire, helping to push some disaffected listeners down the same left-to-right pipeline that landed Kennedy in Trump’s orbit.
+Alternative media hosts tapped into this desire, helping to push some disaffected listeners rightward.
+The same left-to-right pipeline landed Kennedy in Trump’s orbit.

-Trump’s former adviser Steve Bannon hosts an influential podcast called the ”War Room” on another MAGA alternative media platform, Rumble.
+Trump and his inner circle even form part of the alternative media themselves.
+Trump founded the alternative social media platform Truth Social and his adviser Steve Bannon hosts an influential podcast called the “War Room” on another MAGA alternative media platform, Rumble.
 Known for its fiery populist rhetoric, the “War Room” broadcasts live for an astonishing 22 hours a week.

 “Step outside the culture war!” he tweeted in July 2024.
 “Step outside the politics of hating the other side!”
-Läs mer…